-CANEGROWERS is fighting for an electricity generation and distribution system that efficiently, sustainably and affordably delivers electricity to Queenslanders.
+CANEGROWERS is fighting for an electricity generation and distribution system that efficiently, sustainably and affordably delivers electricity to Queenslanders and assists Members with an Electricity Tariff Selection Tool which is available for download on the Member Resources page.

 Competitively priced electricity promotes the growth and development of irrigated agriculture and secures jobs in regional communities.

-Over the past nine years, electricity costs have risen more than 130%, threatening farm productivity and competitiveness.
+Over the past ten years, electricity costs for farmers have risen more than 130%, threatening farm productivity and industry competitiveness.

-Tackling electricity sector reform is complicated.
-There are many different decision makers at the state and federal level with differing motivations and objectives.
+Tackling electricity sector reform is complicated and there are many different decision makers at the state and federal level with differing motivations and objectives.
 At every opportunity, CANEGROWERS is making submissions, appearing at hearings and putting forward the case for change.

 CANEGROWERS supports efforts to identify on-farm energy efficiencies as these have the potential to deliver savings to individual growers.